Who are victims of stalking?

 What can a stalking victim do?

-Report the stalking to the Emmanuel College Campus Safety, or the Campus Safety in your area, and follow their advice.
+- Report the stalking to the Emmanuel College Campus Safety

-Provide Campus Safety with photographs of the suspect, a description, and other information.
+- Provide Campus Safety with photographs, a description, and other information on the subject.

 Stay Away Orders/Campus Contacts

-There are several types of restraining orders that can be obtained through the Campus Safety.
+There are several types of restraining orders that can be obtained through Campus Safety.